 It took a bit of experimenting on my part and a few attempts to get this recipe right, I admit, but the results are incredible.

-I recommend using this DIY vitamin C serum twice a day, morning and evening, after cleansing for the best results.
+I recommend using this DIY vitamin C serum twice a day, morning and evening, after cleaning with a DIY face wash for the best results.

 Aging is a natural part of life; and in some ways, I see it as a blessing.